Nalanda Institute for Contemplative Science

 Megan Mook, is a writer and meditation teacher.
 She conducts corporate seminars on emotional intelligence, writes about meditation, hosts immersive retreats, and is the head teacher of MNDFL Meditation in Brooklyn.
 She holds a Master’s degree in Buddhist Studies from the International Buddhist College in Thailand and has studied Tibetan scriptural translation with Robert Thurman and Lozang Jamspal of Columbia University.
 Over the last 15 years, Megan has immersed herself in the study of Buddhism by working closely with teachers in the Zen, Theravada, and Tibetan traditions.
 Megan is the Coordinator for Nalanda Institute’s Meditation Teacher Training.

-Pooja Amy Shah, MD, is a practicing double Board Certified Integrative and Family Medicine physician, who is also licensed in medical acupuncture.
-She has a private integrative medicine practice in NYC focused on the holistic healing of chronic illnesses and pain using Eastern mind-body methods, medical acupuncture, and plant (herb/botanical) medicine in conjunction with standard Western allopathic care.
-She is also an Assistant Professor of Medicine at Columbia University / New York-Presbyterian Hospital where she serves as Director of Integrative Medicine, Director of Musculoskeletal Education, and works as inpatient hospital teaching faculty.
-Dr. Shah is serving as Education Chair for the national Academic Consortium for Integrative Medicine & Health this year.
-She recently completed the program in Contemplative Psychotherapy at the Nalanda Institute in NYC.
+Pooja Amy Shah, MD, is a practicing dual Board Certified Integrative and Family Medicine physician, who is also licensed in medical acupuncture.
+She has trained at Harvard University’s Benson Henry Institute for Mind-Body Medicine and recently completed the two year program in Contemplative Psychotherapy at the Nalanda Institute.
+She will be furthering her studies this fall at Kopan Monastery in Nepal.
+Pooja has studied yoga since medical school and has practiced more than 600 hours of vinyasa yoga asana at Kula Yoga Project over the last four years.
+She has a private integrative medicine practice in lower Manhattan focused on the holistic healing of chronic illnesses and pain using a discerning blend of Eastern medical traditions and standard Western allopathic care.
+She is also an Assistant Professor of Medicine at Columbia University / New York-Presbyterian Hospital where she serves as Director of Integrative Medicine, teaches residents and medical students, and works as inpatient hospital faculty.

 Scott Tusa is a Buddhist teacher based in Brooklyn.
 He teaches meditation and Buddhist psychology nationally in both group and one-to-one settings, and supports Tsoknyi Rinpoche’s Pundarika Sangha as a practice advisor.
 He trained in Buddhist philosophy and meditation with some of the greatest living masters since his early twenties, including Lama Zopa Rinpoche, Tsoknyi Rinpoche, and Tulku Sangag Rinpoche.
 Ordained by His Holiness the Fourteenth Dalai Lama, he spent nine years as a Buddhist monk, with much of that time engaged in solitary meditation retreat and study in the United States, India, and Nepal.